Posted on by Jenna Haldane

 Large household appliances such as tumble dryers and washing machines have been making headlines over the past few years, with a record number of them catching fire.

 Before you tackle the ever-growing pile of laundry this week, take a moment to ensure that your machines are safe to use.
-If you haven’t already registered your white goods with the manufacturers, pop on over to Register My Appliance and spent a few minutes filling out the information.
+If you haven’t already registered your white goods with the manufacturers, spend a few minutes registering them online.
+Visit our Product Registration page for more information.
 Registering each of your large household appliances such as dishwashers, tumble dryers and fridge-freezers makes it possible for the manufacturer to easily get in touch with you if it turns out that the item you’ve bought is somehow faulty or dangerous.

 There seems to be a lot of information flying around about white goods at the moment, and it’s easy to get confused.
 That’s why we’ve created a microsite full of all the information you need to keep you and your family safe from electrical fires.